-The IAR is a write-only location that clears the interrupt request associated with selected interrupt inputs.
-Writing a 1 to a bit in the IAR clears the corresponding bit in the ISR, and also clears the same bit itself in the IAR.
+The IAR is a write-only location that clears the interrupt request associated with selected interrupts.
+Writing a 1 to a bit in the IAR clears the corresponding bit in the ISR.

-In fast interrupt mode, bits in the IAR are cleared by the sensing the acknowledgement pattern over the PROCESSOR_ACK port.
+In fast interrupt mode, bits in the IAR are cleared by the sensing the acknowledgement pattern over the Processor\ack port.
 In normal interrupt mode, the IAR is cleared by the acknowledgement received over the AXI interface.

-Writing a 1 to a bit location in the IAR clears the interrupt request that was generated by the corresponding interrupt input.
-An interrupt input that is active and masked by writing a 0 to the corresponding bit in the IER remains active until cleared by acknowledging it.
-Unmasking an active interrupt causes an interrupt request output to be generated (if the ME bit in the MER is set).
+Writing a 1 to a bit location in the IAR clears the interrupt request that was generated by the corresponding interrupt.
+An interrupt that is active and masked by writing a 0 to the corresponding bit in the IER remains active until cleared by acknowledging it.
+Unmasking an active interrupt causes an interrupt request output to be generated (if the Master Enable (ME) bit in the MER is set).

-Writing 0s has no effect as does writing a 1 to a bit that does not correspond to an active input or for which an interrupt input does not exist.
+Writing 0s has no effect as does writing a 1 to a bit that does not correspond to an active interrupt or for which an interrupt does not exist.
 The IAR is shown in Figure 7 and the bits are described in Table 9.